Log-modular quantum groups at even roots of unity and the quantum Frobenius I: The log-modular kernel as a quasi-Hopf algebra

 \section{The log-modular kernel as a quasi-Hopf algebra}

-We provide explicit presentations of the quasi-Hopf kernels $u^{\M}_q(G)$, for almost simple $G$ with (strongly admissible) character lattice $X$.
-We give the $R$-matrix, and ribbon element at simply-connected lattices, but leave a proof of factorizability to Section~\ref{sect:fiber}.
-As we will see, the quasi-Hopf structure on $u^{\M}_q(G)$ is not unique, but depends on a choice of so-called balancing function on the character lattice for $G$.
+We provide explicit presentations of the quasi-Hopf kernels $u^{\M}_q(G)$, for almost simple $G$ with strongly admissible character lattice $X$.
+We first introduce $u^{\M}_q(G)$ as an associative algebra, then provide its quasi-Hopf structure, $R$-matrix, and ribbon element when applicable.
+We leave a proof of factorizability to Section~\ref{sect:fiber}.
+As we will see, the quasi-Hopf structure on $u^{\M}_q(G)$ is not unique, but depends on a choice of balancing function on the character lattice for $G$.

 We note that the materials of this section are relatively independent of the materials of the sections that follow.
 What we give here is a direct, algebraic, construction of the log-modular kernel.
 In the remainder of the paper we provide both categorical and representations theoretic (re)productions of this same object, and investigate some consequences of these varying perspectives in Section~\ref{sect:(1,p)}.